Ronald Acuña Jr. Preview, Player Props: Braves vs. Dodgers

-Ronald Acuna Jr. -- batting .409 in his past 10 games -- will be in action for the Atlanta Braves against the Los Angeles Dodgers, with Bobby Miller on the hill, on September 2 at 9:10 PM ET.
+On Sunday, Ronald Acuna Jr. (.733 slugging percentage in past 10 games, including four home runs) and the Atlanta Braves play the Los Angeles Dodgers, whose starting pitcher will be Bobby Miller.
+First pitch is at 4:10 PM ET.

-He racked up two extra-base hits in his last appearance (2-for-4 with a double, a home run and an RBI) against the Dodgers.
+He notched a home run while going 1-for-5 in his last game against the Dodgers.

 Ronald Acuña Jr. Game Info & Props vs. the Dodgers